-Seeing a crowd around him, Jesus gave orders to go across.

-A teacher of the Law came up to him, and said, "Teacher, I will follow you wherever you go."

-"Foxes have holes," answered Jesus, "and wild birds their nests, but the Son of Man has nowhere to lay his head."
-"Master," said another, who was a disciple, "let me first go and bury my father."
-But Jesus answered, "Follow me, and leave the dead to bury their dead."
-Then he got into the boat, followed by his disciples.
-Suddenly so great a storm came up on the sea, that the waves broke right over the boat.
+- 17 all who were ill, in fulfilment of these words in the prophet Isaiah - "He took our infirmities on himself, and bore the burden of our diseases." - 18 Seeing a crowd round him, Jesus gave orders to go across.
+A - 19 teacher of the Law came up to him, and said, 'Teacher, I will follow you wherever you go.' - 20 'Foxes have holes,' answered Jesus, 'and wild birds their nests, - 21 but the Son of Man has nowhere to lay his head.'
+'Master,' said another, who was a disciple, 'let me first go and bury my father.' - 22 But Jesus answered, 'Follow me, and leave the dead to bury - 23 their dead.'
+Then he got into the boat, followed by his disciples. - 24 Suddenly so great a storm came up on the sea, that the waves - 25 broke right over the boat.
 But Jesus was asleep; and the disciples came and roused him.
-"Master," they cried, "save us; we are lost!"

-"Why are you so timid?" he said.
-"You of little faith!"
-Then Jesus rose and rebuked the winds and the sea, and a great calmfollowed.
-The men were amazed, and exclaimed, "What kind of man is this, that even the winds and the sea obey him!"

-On getting to the other side - the region of the Gadarenes - Jesus met two men who were possessed by demons, coming out of the tombs.
-They were so violent that no one was able to pass that way.
-Suddenly they shrieked out, "What do you want with us, Son of God?
-Have you come here to torment us before our time?"
-A long way off, there was a drove of many pigs, feeding; and the foul spirits began begging Jesus, "If you drive us out, send us into the drove of pigs."

-"Go," he said.
-The spirits came out, and entered the pigs; and the whole drove rushed down the steep slope into the sea, and died in the water.
-At this the men who tended them ran away and went to the town, carrying the news of all that had occurred, and of what had happened to the possessed men.
+'Master,' they cried, 'save us; we are lost!' - 'Why are you so timid?' he said.
+'You of little faith!'
+Then Jesus rose and rebuked the winds and the sea, and a great calm - 27 followed.
+The men were amazed, and exclaimed, 'What kind of man is this, that even the winds and the sea obey him!' - 28 On getting to the other side the region of the Gadarenes Jesus met two men who were possessed by demons, coming out of the tombs.
+They were so violent that no one was able to pass - 29 that way.
+Suddenly they shrieked out, 'What do you want with us, Son of God?
+Have you come here to torment us before our - 30 time?'
+A long way off, there was a herd of many pigs, feeding; - 31 and the foul spirits began begging Jesus, 'If you drive us out, send us into the herd of pigs.' - 'Go,' he said.
+The spirits came out, and entered the pigs; and the whole herd rushed down the steep slope into the sea, and - died in the water.
+At this the men who tended them ran away and went to the town, carrying the news of all that had occurred, - 34 and of what had happened to the possessed men.
 At the news the whole town went out to meet Jesus, and, when they saw him, they entreated him to go away from their region.